iifl-logo

 Environmental risks (including climate risks and nature-based risks) are material risks.
 The impact of these risks differs between sectors, locations and in relation to other internal and external factors, all of which affect organization resilience.
 The actual scope of environmental risks is broad.
 As identified by the World Economic Forum, climate action failure tops this list, followed by extreme weather events and in third place, biodiversity loss.

-Human Resource (HR) Risk:
+Human Resource Risk:

-HR Risk management focuses on analyzing the risks that employees of an organization pose to the business.
-HR Risk management addresses risks related to inadequate employee management, employees behavior, or risks related to the certain ways that human resources use to hire and sack employees.
+Human Resource Risk ("HR Risk") management focuses on analyzing the risks that employees of an organization pose to the business.
+HR Risk management addresses risks related to inadequate employee management, employees behavior or risks related to certain ways that human resources use to hire and sack employees.

-The primary focus of the HR Risk management is to closely follow the work of all employees at all levels, in order to identify, evaluate, mitigate, and prevent risks in a timely manner.
-Risks coming from employees are the most difficult to manage, and many large scale organizations struggle to plan or prepare for them.
+The primary focus of the HR Risk management is to closely follow the work of all employees at all levels, in order to identify, evaluate, mitigate and prevent risks in a timely manner.
+Risks coming from employees are the most difficult to manage and many large scale organizations struggle to plan or prepare for them.

 Vigil Mechanism/Whistle Blower Policy:

-Pursuant to the requirement of Section 177(9) of the Act read with Regulation 22 of SEBI Listing Regulations, the Company has established Vigil Mechanism/Whistle Blower Policy to report genuine concerns or grievances.
-Protected disclosures can be made by a whistle blower through an e-mail or phone or letter to the Chairman of Audit Committee.
+Pursuant to the requirement of Section 177(9) of the Act read with Regulation 22 of the SEBI Listing Regulations, the Company has established Vigil Mechanism/Whistle Blower Policy to report genuine concerns or grievances.
+Protected disclosures can be made by a whistle blower through an e-mail or phone or letter to the Chairman of the Audit Committee.
 During the year no employee was denied access to the Audit Committee of the Company.
-The Vigil Mechanism/Whistle Blower Policy has also been hosted on the website of Company at http://kkalpanaplastick.com/policy-as-per-companies-act-2013/.
+The Vigil Mechanism/Whistle Blower Policy has also been hosted on the website of the Company at http://kkalpanaplastick.com/policy-as-per-companies-act-2013/.

 Particulars of Employees:

-The ratio of remuneration of each Director to the median employees remuneration and other details in accordance with subsection 12 of Section 197 of the Act read with Rule 5(1) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014, as amended, forms part of this report and is marked as Annexure-2.
+The ratio of remuneration of each Director to the median employees remuneration and other details in accordance with sub-section 12 of Section 197 of the Act read with Rule 5(1) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014, as amended, forms part of this report and is marked as Annexure-2.

 Internal Financial Controls: